 If you qualify but don't get it automatically because you aren't getting any benefits such as State Pension, you'll need to make a claim by calling the Winter Fuel Payment helpline on 0800 731 0160.
 You only need to claim once and then payments will be made every year as long as your circumstances don't change.
-You'll get between £250 and £600 in winter 2023/24 depending on your age and who you live with.
-These amounts include a Cost of Living Payment for winter 2023/24 - see chapter 1.
+The amount you'll get in winter 2024/25 depends on your circumstances, such as your age and who you live with.
+To see how much you could receive, visit gov.uk/winter-fuel-payment/how-much-youll-get.